-Extended warranties would give consumers certainty and encourage manufacturers to design better, more durable products" manufacturers to make spare parts and repair information available for only a small subset of appliances, often only to professional repairers not the public.
+The latest UK ecodesign standards for energy related products are a start, but they fall short, requiring manufacturers to make spare parts and repair information available for only a small subset of appliances, often only to professional repairers not the public.
 And they do not address the VAT discrepancies that make repair expensive.
 The rules should be extended to cover products like phones and tablets (as in the EU), and the government should reduce cost barriers by removing VAT on spare parts and repairs.
+79,80